dikayx/exifex/README.md

 Download the latest release from the [releases page](https://github.com/dan-koller/exifex/releases) and use the [setup.sh](setup.sh) (Mac & Linux) or [setup.bat](setup.bat) (Windows) script to set up the app via Docker or locally.
 For more detailed instructions, see the [installation guide](docs/INSTALLATION.md).

+If you are already familiar with Git, you can use the commands below to clone the repository and run the setup script.

 ### Quickstart

 To get the app up and running on Mac or Linux, run: